fledra/fledra.dev/content/en/projects/katagen.md

 ---
-title: "katagen"
-description: "An interactive CLI to generate and manage repositories for kata solutions from codewars.com"
+date: '2020-07-09'
+drafts: true
 ---

-just a placeholder.
+# katagen

+An interactive CLI to generate and manage repositories for kata solutions from codewars.com